maxmmueller/WaveWhisper/README.md

 <h2 align="center">!!
 Work in process - New version is currently undocumented !!</h2>

+==> To get a stable version download [v0.1 of the library](https://github.com/maxmmueller/audio-steganography/releases/tag/v0.1).

 <p align="center">A Python library for steganographic encryption of text within the spectrogram of an audio file.</p>